-Number of forges in Tennessee: 10.
+Number of forges in Tennessee: 8.

 In the mountainous districts of East Tennessee the forges are usually operated by farmers who only make bar iron from ore whenever it is needed in their immediate neighborhood.
-The forges are generally given the names of their proprietors.
 Each forge usually has two fires; daily production about 250 lbs. to the fire; much depends upon the water-power which drives the blast and hammer; in exceptional cases even 700 lbs. a day are made.

-Alta Vesta Iron and Steel Company, Kimmswick, Jefferson county.
+Kimmswick Forge, Kimmswick, Jefferson county.
 Built in 1873; 12 Peckham converting furnaces and fires to make iron by Peckham's patent direct process; 3 steam hammers; product, charcoal blooms for Siemens-Martin steel; annual capacity, 4,000 net tons.
+Greeley & Shapleigh, Trustees, St. Louis.
+Idle.